Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 It's not used in medicine.

-And if fentanyl, which we use, is 100 times more powerful than morphine.
+And if fentanyl which we use is 100 times more powerful than morphine, imagine this drug is more powerful than the fentanyl.

-So we don't know how much maybe it's used for elephants or something like this to put an elephant to sleep.
+So we don't know how much, maybe it's used for elephants or something like this to put an elephant to sleep.

-Devil didn't see that turn of events.
+Definitely didn't see that turn of events.

-Even if the mission was apparently a failure.
+For Mishka Ben David, his enemy's resurrection is ironically good news, even if the mission was apparently a failure.

 We failed in it.

-Uh actually the operatives succeeded in the operation, but were caught.
+Actually, the operatives succeeded in the operation, but were caught.

-I'm alive, but no thanks to the Israelis whose original objective had been to kill me.
+I'm alive, but no thanks to the Israelis, whose original objective had been to kill me.

 But they failed.

-Well, I'm still here because God wanted it that way.
+I'm still here because God wanted it that way.

-King Hussein still has the two Mossad agents in custody.
+Shaken by the whole incident and still furious, King Hussein still has the two Mossad agents in custody.

-In exchange for their freedom, he demands the release of fifty Palestinian political prisoners, being that's why Israel hates getting caught, bro.
+In exchange for their freedom, he demands the release of 50 Palestinian political prisoners.

-Held in Israeli jails.
+Being held in Israeli jails.

 That's exactly why the Hannibal Directive is a thing.